angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 respective decks.
 That's pretty good one might say!

-Many people seem to forget about Doomsday due to the relatively low numbers that it puts forwards in terms of represenation but this seems to indicate it is one of the best things to be doing in the format right now.
+Many people seem to forget about Doomsday due to the relatively low numbers that it puts forwards in terms of representation but this seems to indicate it is one of the best things to be doing in the format right now.
 Looking at the other popular decks represented; GW Depths, 8-Cast, Death and Taxes, Elves, Reanimator and some Ux Control strategies, we can see many of them are very favourable